alainwolf/roll.urown.net/glossary.rst

         from Unix system credentials to Internet security.

+    Short Preamble
+    Long Preamble
+        Preamble Type is an easy router option that can boost the performance of your wireless wifi network slightly.
+Most of the routers or firmware has the default setting for the Preamble Type as long.

+        Preamble Type setting means that it adds some additional data header strings to help check the wifi data transmission errors.
+Short Preamble Type uses shorter data strings that adds less data to transmit the error redundancy check which means that it is much faster.
+Long Preamble Type uses longer data strings which allow for better error checking capability.

+        See `Preamble Type Short or Long <https://routerguide.net/preamble-type-short-or-long/>`_

     SHA
     SHA1
     SHA-1

         `SHA-1 <https://en.wikipedia.org/wiki/SHA1>`_ is a :term:`cryptographic
         hash function` designed by the NSA and is a U.S. Governement Standard published by the United States NIST in 1995.
 SHA stands for "secure hash